 Provides an “objective” voice on historical events that have two sides to the story.

-Enfolds otherwise “scary” subjects such as ancient history, science, and foreign languages in the cozy genre of a person’s backstory--something we naturally enjoy sharing in.
+Enfolds otherwise “overwhelming” subjects such as ancient history, science, and foreign languages into the cozy genre of a personal backstory—something we naturally enjoy sharing in.

 Easily brings together diverse subjects of geography, culture, art, warfare, agriculture, etc. into a brief story.